Full 4 Day Jordan Road Trip Itinerary

 Tickets from city to city are around 7-12 JD p.p (about 10-15 EUR) depending on where you're going.

 Since we were two people and were planning on traveling to the south of the country and then back to Amman we opted to rent a car and make it into a 4 day road trip in Jordan.

 For 4 days, an economy 4 door car cost us ± 100 JD (120 EUR) plus 60 JD (70 EUR) in petrol, which we picked up from the airport.

-Using public transport including getting to and from the airport would have been about 10-20 JD cheaper overall, but the convenience of having a car means not having to drag around luggage, being on your own schedule and also having the opportunity to stop at shops and cafe's on the side of the road.
-We picked up the car at Amman airport.
+For the same itinerary, having used public transport instead would have overall worked out only 10-20 JD cheaper, but the convenience of having a car means not having to drag around luggage, being on your own schedule and also having the opportunity to stop at shops and cafe's on the side of the road.

 Driving in Jordan: Yes, it's different.

 I'd separate driving into two categories: city and outside of the city.

 Amman driving is the one to look out for, peak times here see 3 lane roads turn to 6 lanes and there are no rules.
 Main traffic times are about 8 AM-10AM and 2PM-6 or 7PM.
 Try to avoid these if possible.
 The amount of cars, beeping and proximity others will get to your vehicle can be stressful, but as long as you stay vigilant and stick to the speed limits you'll be fine!